 - Know what you need.
 Many of us want the just-released phone or the laptop with never-seen-before features.
-Rather than setting your sights on what is hot right now, know what you use your system for and what specific features you need.
-If you’re a light user, the basics will probably cover you.
-If you're a hardcore gamer, advanced graphics may be top priority – but a webcam?
-Not so much.
+Rather than setting your sights on what’s hot right now, know how you use your system and what specific features you need.
+And, if you’re planning to give a technology device as a gift, check what features are on a recipient’s wish list, including must-haves and would-be-nice options.

 - Do your homework.
-When it comes to tech purchases, loyalty to a specific store doesn't pay off – neither do purchases and immediate returns.
-Finding the right system up front means less hassle and potentially avoiding hidden “restocking fees” on returned technology.
-To get the best products for you at the best price out there, research brands, read reviews, and watch prices online before considering a purchase.
+Finding the right device upfront means less hassle and potentially avoiding hidden “restocking fees” on returns.
+To get the best products at the best price, research brands, read reviews and watch prices online before considering a purchase.